The Blood of Judas

 “Fear not, I have clouded their minds and they cannot see us” he encouraged.

 She then timidly began to move slowly forward but still cautiously lagging behind him.
-Once reaching the entrance of the building they entered freely, without the slightest acknowledgement of their presence by the guards.
+Once reaching the entrance of the building they entered freely, without the slightest acknowledgment of their presence by the guards.
 At the far end of the long hallway was the commandant’s office, its door open wide revealing a huge, stocky man seated behind a large desk.
 A lamp glowed brightly behind him as he pored over the papers before him.

 They entered the room unobserved and stood before the desk.
 Anton closed his eyes and furled his forehead as he concentrated.
 After a second or two, the commandant looked up with a startled voice.